nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hbase-geo-replication.md

 <properties
-   pageTitle="Configurare la replica di HBase tra due data center | Microsoft Azure" description="Informazioni su come configurare la replica di HBase tra due data center e sui casi di utilizzo per la replica del cluster." services="hdinsight,virtual-network" documentationCenter="" authors="mumian"
+   pageTitle="Configure HBase replication between two datacenters | Microsoft Azure" description="Learn how to configure HBase replication across two data centers, and about the use cases for cluster replication." services="hdinsight,virtual-network" documentationCenter="" authors="mumian"